CharacterOverflow/factorio-analytics/readme.md

     token: process.env.FACTORIO_TOKEN,

     // INSTALL DIR of factorio - inside this folder should be others like 'bin' and 'data'
+    // Can be left blank, will create and use a default install
     installDir: process.env.FACTORIO_INSTALL,

     // DATA DIR of factorio - inside this folder should be others like 'mods' and 'scenarios'.
 This is the user information about factorio